The Clear Edge

 The CEO schedules a 30-minute monthly 1-on-1 with each of the 8 managers for career development, feedback on the VP, company vision, and personal connection.
 No operational issues discussed.

-Additionally: CEO committed to 48-hour response delay on manager escalations—gave VPs time to handle first.
+Additionally, the CEO committed to a 48-hour response delay on manager escalations, giving VPs time to handle them first.

 Result: Brahim maintained relationships without bypassing structure.

-The Framework: Organizational depth from an exit-ready structure enabled the CEO to focus on strategic work.
-Scale preparation through leadership layers transformed $118K with the CEO bottleneck into $162K with the executive team depth.
+The Framework: organizational depth from an exit-ready structure enabled the CEO to focus on strategic work.
+Scale preparation through leadership layers transformed $118K with the CEO bottleneck into $162K with executive team depth.

 Why It Worked: